The 12 Best Neighbourhoods in Melbourne, Australia

 Coffee is a Melbournian obsession.
 The first European coffee machine was put to work in the 1950s in Carlton.

-The resident growth of art culture owes much to the prevalence of the Footscray Art Community Centre – a hub for expression and experience.
+The growth of the resident art culture owes much to the prevalence of the Footscray Art Community Centre – a hub for expression and experience.

 Final Thoughts